Ambatkar/Data-Science-Job-A-Thon/README.md

 📅 *EDA* Reviewing the Data at first we can see that

 - Employee working for the long time are not leaving the Job.<br>
-- Employee Aged 21-24 and 48+ have hire attrition rates.<br>
+- Employee Aged 21-24 and 48+ have higher attrition rates.<br>
 - Employee with Relatively less salaried, left the company.<br>
 - Male having higher Bussiness tend to work.<br>